Rate-Independent Computation in Continuous Chemical Reaction Networks: The Computational Power of Stable Computation

-To stably compute a dual-rail representation of max, observe that it is equivalent to computing the min function with the roles of the ``plus'' and ``minus'' species reversed (which negates the value represented in dual-rail), because $\max(x_1,x_2) = - \min(-x_1,-x_2)$.
-In other words, add the reactions
+\begin{proof} To stably compute a dual-rail representation of max, observe that it is equivalent to computing the min function with the roles of the ``plus'' and ``minus'' species reversed (which negates the value represented in dual-rail), because $\max(x_1,x_2) = - \min(-x_1,-x_2)$.
+In other words, use the reactions